amitlan/website/now/index.md

 <img class="center-fit" src="/files/me3.jpg" alt="Feb 2025" id="left"/>
 <p>
   1 year into the new job.
-Just updating the picture taken this evening.
+Updating the picture.
 </p>

 ## May 2024 (Setagaya, Tokyo, Japan)